itmaroon/form-send-blocks/readme.txt

 7. Transmission result display form (mobile)

 == Changelog ==
+= 1.1.2 =
+- Fixed the redirect destination when returning to the home page to be set to the front-end home URL when the front-end is rendered.

 = 1.1.1 =
 - Fixed text domain setting mistake.
 - The inner block monitoring mechanism has been reorganized to improve maintainability.